Skip to main content

 • Modern systems offer cellular connection, eliminating the need for a landline.

-• Automatic fall detection is highly recommended, though it usually costs an extra $10/month.
+• Automatic fall detection is highly recommended and usually costs an extra $10/month.

 • Mobile systems with GPS allow seniors to get help outside the home.